Skip to content

 RegLab takes care of sending and monitoring the approval of the engagement letter completely digitally.
 This engagement letter serves like a basic document to record agreements made and any (general) conditions, such as rates.
 The aim is to prevent discussions afterwards.
 It is mandatory to send these out as complete as possible and to receive them back.

-It only proves difficult in practice to send out this engagement letter, general terms and conditions and privacy statement on a structural basis.
-Subsequently, another challenge presents itself in daily practice: to receive the approved documents back and save them in a central place.
-While this is essential for the internal AML administration and for the supervision of the supervisory authority.
+In practice, it proves difficult to send out this engagement letter, general terms and conditions and privacy statement in a structural way.
+Subsequently, another challenge presents itself: to get back the approved documents and store them in a central location, which is essential for the internal AML administration and for the supervisory authority.

 For the lawyers among us: